-Ezekiel, from whom we hear in the first reading, was a sixth-century B.C. prophet and priest whose voice was one of forgiveness and salvation for God’s people.
+Ezekiel was a sixth-century B.C. prophet and priest whose voice was one of forgiveness and salvation for God’s people.
 God gave him a vision of a valley filled with many bones—bones that were very, very dry—and God asked Ezekiel if these bones could come to life again.

 Ezekiel was baffled by this and so God told him to speak to the bones and say that they shall live again.
 These were the bones of his beloved people, the people of Israel, who had been conquered, captured, and hauled off by their enemies, the Babylonians.
 Dry bones abound in our world.
 People are broken by systems and institutions that marginalize them or held captive by physical and mental illness, dysfunctional and abusive relationships, homelessness, poverty, and the horror of war-torn regions.
 They long for the resurrection of their lives.